Regional gross disposable household income, UK: 1997 to 2022

 Gross disposable household income (GDHI) is the amount of money that all the individuals in the household sector have available for spending or saving after they have paid direct and indirect taxes and received any direct benefits.
 GDHI is a concept that is seen to reflect the “material welfare” of the household sector.
 The household sector includes residents of traditional households, as well as those living in communal establishments.
 GDHI also includes the business income of self-employed people.

-International Territorial Levels (ITL) is the new UK geographies classification system.
-This has superseded the Nomenclature of Units for Territorial Statistics (NUTS) classification system.
+The UK geographies classification system, International Territorial Level (ITL), has superseded the Nomenclature of Units for Territorial Statistics (NUTS) classification system.
 The ITL areas have initially been set to be an exact copy of the current NUTS areas for the UK.
+The first update to the ITL classification is expected to take effect next year.

 Per head